HaldiH/tat/docs/user-guide/installation.md

 ### Installing from sources

 Once you download the sources, there will be an executable than you can run in the project root, called `setup.py`.
-Run this file will install TAT in your current python environment:
+Run this file will install TAT in your current python environment :

 ```shell
 python setup.py install